Home > Taking A Test > What is The Theory Test?

 Part two of the Theory Test is the Hazard Perception Test.
 Implemented back in 2002 the Hazard Perception Test is designed to prove your ability to spot a hazard before it happens.

-During the course of this part of the test you will be shown fourteen different video clips and you must identify what you believe to be the signs of a potential hazard.
-These hazards can appear on many different kinds of road such as country lanes and in busy suburban areas and it is important that you mark the hazard as soon as it becomes clear to you.
+During the course of this part of the test, you will be shown fourteen different video clips and you must identify what you believe to be the signs of a potential hazard.
+These hazards can appear on many different kinds of the road such as country lanes and in busy suburban areas and it is important that you mark the hazard as soon as it becomes clear to you.
 Each scene will have at least one hazard to identify.

 If you continuously press to indicate you've spotted a hazard, you'll be scored with a zero.